pallets/jinja/docs/api.rst

 The Global Namespace
 --------------------

-Variables stored in the :attr:`Environment.globals` or :attr:`Template.globals` dicts are special as they are available for imported templates too and will be used by the optimizer in future releases to evaluates parts of the template at compile time.
+Variables stored in the :attr:`Environment.globals` dict are special as they are available for imported templates too, even if they are imported without context.
 This is the place where you can put variables and functions that should be available all the time.
+Additionally :attr:`Template.globals` exist that are variables available to a specific template that are available to all :meth:`~Template.render` calls.